julienlargetpiet/edm1/README.md

 `vec_l`     |     is a list the vectors
-`coeff_`     |     is the related coefficient of the vector `strt_l`     |     is a vector containing the start position for each vector
+`coeff_`     |     is the related coefficient of the vector `strt_l`     |     is a vector containing the start position for each vector `distinct`     |     is a value you are sure is not in df_, defaults to "NA"

 # `vlookup_df`